 Toronto, ON – September 22-23, 2018

-Living with chronic pain is an ever-growing reality for many people, both young and old.
-Among those suffering, many are inadequately treated with commercial pharmaceutical remedies that may be unsuitable for the individual patient’s needs including, improper dosage form and strength, the presence of irritating inactive ingredients, among much more.
-Although these options may help reduce pain for the average person, the adverse reactions that can be associated with these standard one-size-fits-all commercial products is becoming of increasing concern.
-Moreover, given the complexity and unique experience of each individual’s pain, personalized treatment options are increasingly warranted.
-With healthcare moving towards a more personalized approach and with advancements being made in pharmaceutical customization, these individuals can now receive medications that are tailored to their own unique needs and pain experience.
-Taking advantage of the numerous customization options available today including creams, gels, ointments, sprays, capsules, and others, painful conditions can be managed in a fashion oriented to the individual needs of each patient.
+Living with chronic pain is a prevalent reality for many people, both young and old.
+Among those suffering, there is substantial evidence indicating that many remain inadequately treated with common commercial pharmaceutical remedies that may be unsuitable for the individual patient’s needs.
+This may include improper dosage form, inappropriate dosage strength, unsuitable drug combinations, and the presence of irritating inactive ingredients, among much more.
+In addition, some commercial pharmaco-solutions are associated with a range of adverse reactions, including gastrointestinal erosions, constipation, central nervous system depression, addiction, and tolerance.
+Although commercial products help reduce pain for the average person, they may not be suitable for all.
+Moreover, given the complexity and unique experience of each individual’s pain, personalized treatment options are becoming increasingly warranted.
+With healthcare moving towards a more personalized approach and with advancements being made in pharmaceutical customization, patients can now be prescribed medications that are tailored to their own unique needs and pain experience.
+Taking advantage of the numerous customization options available today including dosage strength adjustments, alternate dosage form selection (e.g., topical creams, gels, or sprays; rapid dissolve tablets), low dose combination therapy among more, painful conditions can be managed in a fashion oriented to the individual needs of each patient.

-This activity will provide participants with the opportunity to enhance their competencies in customized analgesic pharmacotherapy through interactive discussions and case studies.
-Using uniquely designed patient assessment tools, participants will be asked to critically and creatively develop customized solutions that adhere to the prescription and patient-profile.
-This will include tasks like selecting the appropriate delivery system and inactive ingredients that are well-received and well-tolerated by a given patient.
-During this process, the participant will learn how to:
+Using uniquely designed patient assessment tools, participants will be asked to critically and creatively develop personalized solutions that adhere to the prescription and patient-profile.
+This will include tasks, such as selecting the appropriate delivery system and inactive ingredients that are well-received and well-tolerated by a given patient.
+During this process, participants will learn how to relate drug mechanisms of action to physiological and pathophysiological pathways responsible for the elicitation of a pain response.
+Through collaborative efforts between physicians, pharmacists, naturopathic doctors, and other healthcare professionals in the field, participants will gain valuable insights into the parameters involved in devising a personalized treatment regimen.

 This was one of the best courses I have ever attended.
 The interaction between facilitators and participants, especially physician to physician, was excellent and really improved the value of the learning experience.
 The networking opportunities between colleagues was also appreciated.